-For its Feeds (commercial and internal). the Company requires a variety of raw materials, including corn grains, soya beans and meals, feed-wheat grains, wheat bran, wheat pollard, soya seeds, rice bran, copra meal and fish meal.
+For its feeds segment, the Company requires a variety of raw materials, including corn grains, soya beans and meals, feed-wheat grains, wheat bran, wheat pollard, soya seeds, rice bran, copra meal and fish meal.
 The Company purchases corn locally from corn traders and imports feed-wheat from suppliers in China, North America, and Europe.
 Likewise, soya seeds are imported by the Company from the USA.
-For its Drugs (commercial and internal), the Company requires a variety of antibiotics and vitamins, which it acquires from suppliers in Europe and Asia.
+For its animal health products, the Company requires a variety of antibiotics and vitamins, which it acquires from suppliers in Europe and Asia.
 The Company maintains approximately two months physical inventory and one month in-transit inventory for its imported raw materials.

-The Company's Robina Hogs requires a variety of raw materials, primarily imported breeding stocks or semen.
-The Company's Robina Poultry purchases the parent stock for its layer chicks from Hendrix Genetics of France and Hyline from USA.
+For its hog business, the Company requires a variety of raw materials, primarily imported breeding stocks or semen.
+For its poultry business, the Company purchases the parent stock for its layer chicks from Hendrix Genetics of France and Hyline from USA.
 The Company purchases vaccines from various suppliers, including Merial, Intervet Philippines, Inc. (through authorized local distributor Castle Marketing and Vetaide Inc.) and Boehringer Ingelheim GmbH and Ceva.

-Robina Farms Hogs and Poultry obtain all of the feeds it requires from its UCP division and substantially all of the minerals and antibiotics from its Robichem division as part of the vertical integration.
+Robina Farms obtain all of the feeds it requires from its UCP division and substantially all of the minerals and antibiotics from its Robichem division as part of the vertical integration.
 The Company purchases vaccines, medications and nutritional products from a variety of suppliers based on the values of their products.